Shared Sample Stores¶

 Important

-Each explore operator should provide a way to turn memoization on and off.
-Check the operator documentation.
+Each explore operator provides a way to turn memoization on and off.
+See the random walk and ray tune operator documentation for examples of how this setting is controlled.

 - The Entity is sampled from the Entity Space

-- The Entity's record is retrieved from the Sample Store if present (via its unique identifier)
+- The Entity's record is retrieved from the Sample Store if present (matching on constitutive property values).

-- existing results are ignored.
-Each Experiment in the Measurement Space is applied again to the Entity.
-The new results are added to any existing.
+adoignores existing results, reapplying each Experiment in the Measurement Space to the Entity.
+The new results are added to any that already exist.